Minespades Documentation

 Setting up the volume

-command.
+To edit the battleground volume, use the /ms edit volume command.
 After executing this command, you will see a message in the chat that will say that you need to select two corners with the golden sword.

-/ms edit volume
+1. Execute the /ms edit volume command

-to select the first and the second cornerExecute the
+2. While holding the golden sword, click RMB/LMB to select the first and the second corner

-/ms save
+3. Execute the /ms save command

-commandWait until the save task is completed (execution time depends on the volume size)
+4. Wait until the save task is completed (execution time depends on the volume size)

 Setting up the teams

-command.
+To create a new team, use the /ms create team <team_name> command.
 After that, a new team will be automatically selected in the editor.
 But this is only the beginning.
 Players have to spawn somewhere, right?
-To add a respawn point to a team, use the /ms add respawn
+To add a respawn point to a team, use the /ms add respawn command while standing where you want to create a respawn point.

-Use the /ms edit color <hex_color>
+Use the /ms edit color <hex_color> command to change the team color.

 To add a loadout, equip the items you want to give to the players first.
 It can be armor, blocks, tools, weapons, food, potions, whatever.
-Then run /ms add loadout <loadout_name>
+Then run /ms add loadout <loadout_name> and your inventory will be saved as loadout.
+When players join a battleground, their inventory will saved and overwritten with the loadout you created.

-/ms create team <team_name>
+1. Execute the /ms create team <team_name> command

-commandAdd at least one respawn point to the team using the
+2. Add at least one respawn point to the team using the /ms add respawn command

-commandAdd at least one loadout to the team using the
+3. Add at least one loadout to the team using the /ms add loadout command

 The maximum number of loadouts is unlimited.
 If there is more than one loadout, then a random one will be selected when joining the battleground (the same goes for respawn points).
 Item parameters like custom name, enchantments, durability, and generally all possible NBT information also will be saved.